 The range of organisations interviewed took a variety of approaches to support and contribute to decision-making.
 Some worked closely with the municipality or government authorities, either in formalised partnerships or collaborations, or alternatively in more ad hoc forms of communication.
 Others focused on engaging directly with the public to improve awareness and education about climate change, sustainable mobility and urban spaces.
 A key change that was observed was the shift to local communities becoming more involved in advocating for road space reallocation away from cars, alongside more established NGOs.
+This reflected growing awareness of environmental issues and the importance of good quality urban spaces for local businesses and communities.
+However, there remains strong resistance from the wider public, and in turn some representative officials, to reducing spaces for cars and parking in the city.
+Since the most recent mayoral election, the municipality has indicated a new direction for mobility planning and stronger support for alternative modes.

-1 See McArthur J., Thijs J., 2019, City portrait: Budapest, annex to D2.1 report on roadspace reallocation.
-Organizational, institutional and political dimensions, MORE project, Sciences Po, Paris, 2019, 14p.
+&lt;sup>1 See McArthur J., Thijs J., Sarti F. 2022, City portrait: Budapest, annex to D2.1 report on roadspace re-allocation.
+Organizational, institutional and political dimensions, 2nd ed., MORE project, Sciences Po, Paris, 2022, 15p.